Twitter Parties and Chats are growing in popularity and a great way to raise visibility or launch a product.

-The more bloggers involved, the more potential customers you reach
+The more bloggers involved, the more potential customers you

-each blogger involved becomes which increases time and cost.
+reminding each blogger involved becomes which increases time and cost.

 We can discuss with you the best size to accomplish your goals while staying with what you can afford to do.
 More bloggers requires more coordination of the blog outreach plus more time spent making sure each blogger is following through promoting and being on the chat.